RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Most deadlines in MTH 225 are there for you as "commitment devices", something you can put on your calendar to establish a time frame for completion and to motivate you to complete the work in a timely way.
 But there is also a great deal of flexibility:

 - **Class Preps**: While these are due at 11:59pm ET the night before a class, I will not grade these until the following morning.
 If you need an hour or two more to complete a Class Prep, go ahead and submit it a little late.
 If it's turned in by the time it's graded, it will be considered an on-time submission. *However, please note well:* The actual time of grading varies from day to day, and is usually early (like, 5:30am some times).
 I cannot guarantee the schedule, so make every effort to submit these on time.
-- **Application/Analysis:** A similar rule holds for these -- although they are due on Fridays at 11:59pm ET, I will not grade these until the following Monday.
-So make every effort to complete these on time; but if you desperately need the weekend to complete it, go ahead and take the weekend.

 Deadline extensions are also available for "purchase" by [spending a token](https://docs.google.com/forms/d/e/1FAIpQLSdec4ILo7guFJteABZ-e8AxK1GxDOJ-f2yEOWKxjAjH84SP2A/viewform).
 However the following restrictions apply:

 - **To extend a deadline with a token, you must spend the token *before the original deadline*.** Requests to extend a deadline after the original one has passed will be declined.
-- **Deadlines on Class Prep and Application/Analysis assignments** (including revisions of Application/Analysis) **may not be extended**, because of the built-in flexibility in the deadline stated above.
+- **Deadlines on Class Prep assignments** **may not be extended**, because of the built-in flexibility in the deadline stated above.
 If you need more time to complete the assignment, just take it, within the time frames stated above.
 - Therefore **deadline extensions via tokens only applies to AEPs**.
 Tokens can be spent to extend any deadline once by 48 hours.
 The exception is the Sunday, December 3 deadline by which all AEP work for the course must be submitted.
 The new deadline is 48 hours past the original deadline -- not 48 hours from the time you spend the token.
 You may not extend the deadline on an assignment twice, or spend more than one token to extend the deadline more than 48 hours.
 - **Checkpoints must be submitted during class time**.
 These don't have "deadlines" as such since they are done strictly in person.
 Therefore a token can't "extend the deadline".